Lanolin: Applications

 Lanolin and its many derivatives are used extensively both for personal care (e.g. cosmetics, facial cosmetics, lip products) and healthcare (topical liniments).
 Lanolin is also used in lubricants, rust-preventive coatings, shoe polish, and other commercial products.

 Lanolin is a relatively common allergen, causing what is often misunderstood as a wool allergy.
 However, allergy to a lanolin-containing product is difficult to pinpoint, and often different forms of lanolin may not cause an allergic reaction in the same person.
 Patch testing can be done if a lanolin allergy is suspected.

 It is frequently used in protective baby skin treatment.
 It is also used for sore nipples from breastfeeding, but health authorities recommend alternative methods first, including nipple cleaning, improving baby positioning, and ultimately expressing milk by hand.
-Lanolin is reported to have soothing properties, but the lack of research leads to the previous recommendations being primary.
+Lanolin is reported to have soothing properties, but there is a lack of research.

 Lanolin is used commercially in many industrial products ranging from rust-proof coatings to lubricants.
 Some sailors use lanolin to create slippery surfaces on their propellers and stern gear to which barnacles cannot adhere.
 Commercial products (e.g. Lanocote) containing up to 85% lanolin are used to prevent corrosion in marine fasteners, especially when two different metals are in contact with each other in the presence of saltwater.
 The water-repellent properties make it valuable in many applications as a lubricant grease where corrosion would otherwise be a problem.

 7-Dehydrocholesterol from lanolin is used as a raw material for producing vitamin D_{3} by irradiation with ultraviolet light.

 Baseball players often use it to soften and break in their baseball gloves—shaving cream with lanolin is popularly used for this.

 Anhydrous liquid lanolin, combined with parabens, has been used in trials as artificial tears to treat dry eye.
 Anhydrous lanolin is also used as a lubricant for brass musical instrument tuning slides.

 Lanolin can also be applied to woollen garments to make them water- and dirt-repellent, such as for cloth diaper covers.

 Lanolin is used in lip balm products such as Carmex.
 It can irritate the lips of some people.

 Lanolin is sometimes used by people on continuous positive airway pressure therapy to reduce irritation with masks, particularly nasal pillow masks that often create sore spots in the nostrils.

 Lanolin is a popular additive to moustache wax, particularly 'extra-firm' varieties.

 Lanolin is used as a primary lubricating component in aerosol-based brass lubricants when reloading ammunition.
 It is mixed warm 1:12 with ethanol, usually about 99% pure, which acts as a carrier which evaporates quickly after application, leaving a thin film of lanolin which protects against brass seizing in resizing dies.

 Lanolin is used as a lubricant for leather and fur, and in polishes and protective coatings for shoes and leather goods.

 Lanolin, when mixed with ingredients such as neatsfoot oil, beeswax and glycerol, is used in various leather treatments, for example in some saddle soaps and in leather care products.